 Micah W. Miller

-Micah W. Miller is an associate in Nutter’s Litigation Department.
+Micah W. Miller is a partner in Nutter’s Litigation Department.
 Clients rely on Micah’s guidance in a variety of litigation matters, particularly in intellectual property litigation.
 Micah is well-versed in assisting clients at all stages of litigation, including pre-filing investigations, document collection and production, technical expert discovery, claim construction, and trial.

 Drawing on his experience as a software engineer, Micah frequently counsels clients on patent matters and disputes in a broad range of technologies, including: